-Picking your starting lineup for a football match can be a difficult task for any manager.
-There are so many different considerations from fitness levels to injuries to work ethic to commitment to your opposition to the way different players mesh together or fit into the intended style of play.
+Picking a starting lineup for a football match can be a difficult task for any manager.
+There are so many different considerations that must go into the decision of who starts any match.
+This can range from fitness levels to injuries to work ethic to commitment to your opposition to the way different players mesh together or fit into the intended style of play.
 This guide aims to help coaches and managers know how to pick the perfect starting eleven for any match.

 In youth sports, a great way to pick your starting eleven is to simply choose the first players to arrive to the game.
 Playing time at the youth level should be equal anyway so the starting lineup should not be an overly stressful consideration.
-As a coach of U11 Girls, I like to start the players who show up to the field first.
-Showing up early not only sends a message that you as a player want to be there and are committed to playing at the competitive level but also that you are taking the necessary steps to be ready in time to start the match.
-Who is going to more game-ready when the referee’s first whistle blows: the player who arrived an hour before the match or the player who came walking in ten minutes before?
+As a youth coach, I like to start the players who show up to the field first.
+Showing up early not only sends a message that you as a player want to be there and are committed to playing but also that you are taking the necessary steps to be ready in time to start the match.
+Who is going to be more game-ready when the referee’s first whistle blows: the player who arrived an hour before the match or the player who came walking in ten minutes before?
 It’s an easy answer.

 However, if picking players for a starting lineup at the elite level, obviously talent and the personnel of your squad is the biggest consideration.
 However, understand that your starting eleven is a puzzle and that every piece of that puzzle has to mesh together.
 Certain players might be second or third choice in their position in terms of their ability, but might edge out those that are more talented simply because they fit the system or offer the team the necessary balance and symmetry required.